Serapieum-of-alex/Digital-Earth/docs/plotarray.rst

 Default Plot
 ------------
-- then using all the default parameters in the PlotArray method you can directly plot the gdal.Dataset
+- Then using all the default parameters in the PlotArray method you can directly plot the gdal.Dataset.

 .. code-block:: py
     :linenos: